-The Labor Center works with unions, community-based organizations and within colleges throughout Washington State to provide training and classes for and about working people.
+We work with unions, community-based organizations and within colleges throughout Washington State to provide training and classes for and about working people.
 Scroll down for more about us and how to contact us and checkout our latest events and news below.

-Our mission is to use the best practices of adult education to design programs to help working women and men develop the skills, confidence, and knowledge to be leaders at work and in their communities.
+Our mission is to use the best practices of adult education to design programs to help working people develop the skills, confidence, and knowledge to be leaders at work and in their communities.
 We offer specific skills-development classes like steward training, collective bargaining, and meeting facilitation, and broader informational programs like labor history, and economics for working families.

 Our teaching is based on a popular education model that draws heavily on the experiences of workshop participants.
 We also organize conferences and workshops open to the public.
 The Center houses a variety of resources, such as book and film libraries, that are available for public use.